Quantified Boolean formula manipulation (pyqbf.formula)#

 var (

-) β identifier of the variablequantifier (
+int) β identifier of the variablequantifier (

-) β type of the quantifier.QUANTIFIER_NONE
+int) β type of the quantifier.QUANTIFIER_NONEis not supported

 Usage example: